rderrick-ux/submission_reminder_app_rderrick-ux/README.md

 Usage

-Startup.sh to verify pending submissions with the help of bash Make changes with copilot_shell_script.sh to change assignment name.
+Startup.sh to verify pending submissions.
+Make changes with copilot_shell_script.sh to change assignment name to check the people that have not submitted the new assignment name.

-Git Workflow

-Development: feature/setup
-Final version: main branch

-It only commits to main the following files: create_environment.sh copilot_shell_script.sh
-README.md